slabstech/samrudhi/README.md

 ### Rules:

-•	Use Bookmarks instead of folding the paper
+•	Use Bookmarks.

-•	Do not scribble or mark on the pages
+•	Do not scribble or mark on the pages.

-•	Do not stain the pages
+•	Do not stain the pages.

 •	Total cost to be paid if there is any damage to the book or if lost.